dudelorf/EButton/README.md

 		</div>
 	</div>

-Template can be customized however but makup requires an id of EButtonTemplate and 4 uinque elements with the following classes:
+Template can be customized however makup requires an id of EButtonTemplate and 4 uinque elements with the following classes:
   __EBtnMain
   __EBLess
   __EBNumber